mmortonson/SDSS_plate_viz/README.md

-## Interactive visualization of SDSS plate and spectra
+## Interactive visualization of an SDSS plate and spectra

 http://mmortonson.github.io/SDSS_plate_viz/

-The gray circle shown on the site above represents an aluminum "plug plate" used by the Sloan Digital Sky Survey (SDSS) to direct light from distant galaxies onto optical fibers that carry the light to spectrographs.
+The gray circle shown on the site above represents an aluminum ["plug plate"] used by the Sloan Digital Sky Survey (SDSS) to direct light from distant galaxies onto optical fibers that carry the light to spectrographs.
-See [1] for a photo of an actual plate and more information.

 The colored dots represent the relative positions of holes drilled in the plate to observe galaxies (red) and quasars (blue).